 If drinking broth is not for you, there are still many ways in which you can benefit from its potent healing qualities.
 As the ideal base for soups and stews, broth cubes make the perfect ready-made stock.

-To make your broth cubes, simply prepare the broth as above using lemon juice or 1 tablespoon of apple cider vinegar.
-Once the broth is ready, finely chop your favorite fresh herbs and scatter them into the molds of an ice cube tray.
+To make your broth cubes, prepare the broth as above using lemon juice or 1 tablespoon of apple cider vinegar.
+Once the broth is ready, chop your favorite fresh herbs finely and scatter them into the molds of an ice cube tray.
 Fill the molds with broth and freeze until ready to use.